dotnet/intro-to-dotnet-web-dev/3-razor-pages/README.md

 ## Installing the tools

+You can utilize your editor of choice for this course.
+Below we've included instructions for GitHub Codespaces and Visual Studio.

+### GitHub Codespaces

+1. Open a GitHub Codespace.
+To do this, simply select the green **Code** button.
+Then click the **+** to create a Codespace on the main branch.
+2. Navigate to the project files in the [0-start/RazorPagesPizza folder](0-start/RazorPagesPizza)

+### Visual Studio

 We'll be using Visual Studio 2022 for whole course.
 If you don't have Visual Studio 2022 installed, you can follow the [directions here](/1-welcome/how-to-install-vs.md).

 ## Creating a Razor Pages project